kkolyan/fyrox_scripting/backlog.md

       be improved to not scare newcomers with non-typical look
     * Actually, there are crates for this.
 Done
 * [x] refresh of script metadata when DLL recompiled
-    * [x] fucking with watcher - it seems to lock assembly file (not certainly), and it doesn't detect changes
+    * [x] dealing with watcher - it seems to lock assembly file (not certainly), and it doesn't detect changes
     * [x] seems like it's C# who locked assembly (even after unloading). solved by loading assembly from text.
     * [x] UUID added to global scripts.
 Guards editor doesn't load scripts now
         * for C# they UUID for global scripts is not added. it's present in code, generated each time during scanning